dortania/OpenCore-Install-Guide/config.plist/haswell.md

    * Shows more debug information, requires debug version of OpenCore

 * **RequireSignature**: NO
-  * We won't be dealing vault.plist so we can ignore
+   * We won't be dealing vaulting so we can ignore
 * **RequireVault**: NO
-  * We won't be dealing vault.plist so we can ignore as well
+   * We won't be dealing vaulting so we can ignore as well
 * **ScanPolicy**: `0`
    * `0` allows you to see all drives available, please refer to [Security](/post-install/security.md) section for furthur details